 If you don’t already have a customer loyalty program in place, it might be time to reconsider.
 According to a report by Forrester, customers who belong to loyalty programs spend $42.33 more over the course of three months.

 Example: Big Lots offers $5 off your next purchase when you join their Big Rewards customer loyalty program.
 Customers can redeem the reward online or in-store.

 If you want to drive online sales, consider incentivizing online purchases.
 Whether you want to use your ecommerce site to supplement your brick-and-mortar sales or create a customer base outside of Amazon, you can drive online conversions by offering something in return.

-Example: Dick’s Sporting Goods incentivizes the buy-online-pick-up-in-store with a special offer for customers on their homepage.
+Example: Dick’s Sporting Goods incentivizes the buy-online-pick-up-in-store with a special offer for customers on their website homepage.
 Their goal is to get customers to convert online and come to the store to pick up their purchases.
 This allows the brand to create an in-person experience for the online shopper, as well as a way to cross-promote other products while the customers are in-store.

 Just as you can drive online sales with offers, you can also drive in-person sales.
 This can be at your brick-and-mortar location, if you have one, or at in-person events, such as festivals, fairs, expos, trade shows, etc.

 Example: Bed Bath & Beyond are known for sending out coupons with discounts for in-store purchases.
 They often accept these coupons even after the expiration date.

 If you host events, in-person or virtually, you can reward attendees with discounts or free gifts.
 These discounts can be given during the event or after the event.
 This helps to continue to nurture the relationship with engaged customers and drive more customer loyalty.
 Plus, it’ll likely encourage attendance for your next event.